Second Software Bug Resulted from Facebook Glitch in Less Than a Month

 Facebook’s block function works by preventing the blocked user from viewing posts in the blocker’s profile.
 Such a user will not be able to contact the blocker through the platform’s Messenger app or be able to connect to the blocker as a friend.
 When a user moves to block someone on Facebook, they are automatically removing them as a friend from their contact list too.

-Erin Egan, Facebook’s Chief Privacy Officer, has apologised for the incident.
+Erin Egan, Facebook’s Chief Privacy Officer, has apologized for the incident.
 He stated that the company knows how important being able to block someone on Facebook is.
 In a blog post, Egan said that the individual would not be able to see the content he shared with friends.
 However, users may still view the content for a broader audience.

 Egan’s blog post detailed that 83% of the affected users had “only one person they had blocked temporarily unblocked.”
-This glitch is another incident in an already ongoing privacy crisis issue which Facebook has been dealing with.
+This glitch is another incident in an already ongoing privacy crisis issue that Facebook has been dealing with.

 What Happens Now?

 Earlier this year, Facebook Chief Mark Zuckerberg had previously dealt with the European Parliament and US Congress.
 The Cambridge Analytica scandal made Zuckerberg answer concerns regarding the breach of users’ personal data and information.
-Facebook had later disclosed that 110 third parties had more access to personal data than what the company realised.
+Facebook had later disclosed that 110 third parties had more access to personal data than what the company realized.

 Facebook assured its users that the glitch might have temporarily unblocked someone they had previously blocked.
 Unfortunately, it did not restore the friendships or reconnect through Facebook.
 However, the individual would have been able to contact the blocker via Facebook Messenger while the glitch was taking place.